-Participant: MZ Kang (GreenLab- Liama associated team to Digiplante).
+Participant: MZ Kang [GreenLab- Liama associated team to Digiplante].

 The dual scale automaton can be easily adapted to the stochastic case named GL2 (Liama, Kang MZ Phd).
+Originally developed by Kang MengZhen, GL2 begins the phasis of parametric identification on cultivated plant such as cotton plant, wheat.
 Here we still consider that there are no interaction between the growth and the development schedule of the plant that is now stochastic.
-In the equation 7 the U set contains also a set of probabilities.
+In the equation (7) the U set contains also a set of probabilities.

-The bud functioning is controlled thank to growth probability b_k , reliability c_k , and branching threshold a_k , that monitor the macrostates creation and also the law of repetitions of the microstates inside macrostates.
+The bud functioning is controlled thank to growth probability $b_k$ , reliability $c_k$ , and branching threshold $a_k$ , that monitor the macrostates creation and also the law of repetitions of the microstates inside macrostates.
 The means and the variances of both organs and biomass productions have been explicitly computed from the stochastic DSA parameters, using covariance formulations and differential statistic properties.
 This avoids performing heavy MonteCarlo simulations to get the shapes of the distributions.